Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 ## Testing the flow

 To test as a caller:
-call the conferencing line number
+Call the conferencing line number

 To test as a host:
-use the host number to call the conference line
+Use the host number to call into the conferenciing line

 ## Next Steps

-in this guide we went over a reference conferencing app integration. for more related articles please see:
+In this guide we went over a reference conferencing app integration.
+For more related articles please see:

 [Create a cold transfer](http://lineblocs.com/resources/quickstarts/setup-cold-transfers)